Steps to Initiating Department of Defense (DoD) Sponsored Research

 |10.||Contact Clinical Research Operations and Regulatory Support (CRORS) to discuss regulatory support and monitoring plan, as applicable.
 You may have to incorporate this support into your budget.

-For all Investigational New Drug (IND) or Investigational Device Exemption (IDE) studies, a monitoring plan is required.
+For all Investigational New Drug (IND) or Investigational Device Exemption (IDE) studies, a monitoring plan is required, if the investigator holds the IND or IDE.

 Become familiar with all Human Subjects – related policies and Standard Operating Procedures at the University.